conholdate/conholdate-blog-content/Conholdate.Total/2022-05-06-how-to-edit-excel-sheet-programmatically-in-nodejs/index.md

 ## Search and replace in Excel using Node.js {#Search-and-replace-in-Excel-using-Nodejs}

-The search and replace method offers a great deal when there is a huge amount of data stored in an Excel spreadsheet.
-However, the following are the steps and code snippet to perform this action programmatically:
+The following are the steps to perform this action programmatically.

   1. Import and create an object of the [Cells][9] class.
   2. Instantiates the [WorkBook][10] child class with an XLSX file.
   3. Call the [replace(placeHolder, newValue)][11] method to search a value and replace it with a new value.
   4. Save the file using [save(fileName)][12] method.

+The following code sample demonstrates how to search and replace text in an Excel file using Node.js

 {{< gist conholdate-gists 1157cf4321ac86dd6cca73bc2735c71c "How-to-Edit-Excel-Sheet-in-Nodejs.js" >}}